 Layers

-A ball can have anywhere from two to five or more layers.
+A golf ball can have anywhere from two to five or more layers.
 Each layer performs a specific function that helps the golfer.

 The first layer is the cover.
 This holds the dimple design that affects the flight of the ball.